udippant/base-drafts/draft-ietf-quic-transport.md

 Upon detecting losses, a sender MUST take appropriate congestion control action.
 The details of loss detection and congestion control are described in
-{{QUIC-RECOVERY}}.
+{{QWIK-RECOVERY}}.

 # Packet Size {#packet-size}

-The QUIC packet size includes the QUIC header and integrity check, but not the UDP or IP header.
+The QWIK packet size includes the QWIK header and integrity check, but not the UDP or IP header.

 Clients MUST ensure that the first Initial packet they send is sent in a UDP